CHMEX/VOTE2019/README.md

 ```

 # About me
-I am CHMEX a Komodo Team member and Operator of www.dexstats.info, which provides various useful tools like `Trading History`, `Richlist & Lookup`, `Address Converter` and PIRATE Migration & Onboarding to name a few.
-Visit www.dexstats.info to learn more.
+I am CHMEX a Komodo Team member and Operator of <a href="https://dexstats.info" target="_blank">www.dexstats.info</a>, which provides various useful tools like `Trading History`, `Richlist & Lookup`, `Address Converter` and PIRATE Migration & Onboarding to name a few.
+Visit <a href="https://dexstats.info" target="_blank">dexstats.info</a> to learn more.
 I work an IT Job in Telco involving Data and Metrics.

 For the first time I would like to present myself as a candidate for Notary Node Election 2019 to operate a Node in the `EU Region`.
 I only run for one Region and one Node.
 In case of auto re-election in 2020 the proposed Use of Funds will be valid too.